Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: The Confluence Property

-\begin{remark} Let $E$ be a weighted graph.
+\begin{remark} Let $(E,w)$ be a weighted graph.
 Let $S$ denote the subset of $E^0$ consisting of those vertices which do not connect to any cycle in $E$.
-Then clearly $S$ is hereditary and saturated.
+Then clearly $S$ is hereditary.
 So by the above observation we can consider the monoid $M(S,w)$ as a submonoid of $M(E,w)$.
 Furthermore, we note for later use that the graph $E/S$ is easily seen to contain no sinks. \end{remark}

-As one application, the Confluence Lemma~\ref{aralem6} allows us to determine the unit group of graph monoids.
+As another application of the Confluence Lemma~\ref{aralem6}, we determine the unit group of reduced graph monoids.

-\begin{lemma} Let $E$ be a finite weighted graph, $M(E,w)$ its associated monoid and $S$ the set of all vertices in $E$ which do not connect to any cycle in $E$.
-Then $Z(M(E,w))=M(S,w)$.
-Furthermore, if $E$ is a finite vertex weighted graph, then
+\begin{proposition} Let $(E,w)$ be a finite weighted graph, $M(E,w)$ its associated reduced graph monoid and $S$ the set of all vertices in $E$ which do not connect to any cycle in $E$.
+Then Furthermore, if $(E,w)$ is a finite vertex weighted graph, then

-where $w_r$ is the restriction of the weight function $w$ to $E/S$. \end{lemma} \begin{proof} By Remark \ref{Sisheredsat} we have $M(S,w)\subseteq M(E,w)$.
+where $w_r$ is the restriction of the weight function $w$ to $E/S$. \end{proposition} \begin{proof} By Remark \ref{Sisheredsat} we have $M(S,w)\subseteq M(E,w)$.
 If $S$ is not empty, then any path emitting from an element $v$ in $S$ can be extended to a path that ends in a sink, as $E$ is finite and $v$ is not connected to a cycle.
 An easy induction (on the maximum length of the paths connecting to sinks) shows that $kv=0$, for some $k\in \mathbb N^+$.
 Thus $M(S,w) \subseteq Z(M(E,w))$.

 Conversely, let $a\in Z(M(E,w))$.
-Then $a+b=0$ for some $b\in M(E,w)$.
-The Confluence Lemma~\ref{aralem6} implies that $a+b\rightarrow 0$.
-Suppose there is a vertex $w\in E^0\backslash S$ appearing in the presentation of $a$.
+Then $a+b=0$ in $M(E,w)$ for some $b\in M(E,w)$.
+The Confluence Lemma~\ref{aralem6} implies that $a+b\rightarrow 0$ in $\mathbb{F}_E$.
+Seeking a contradiction, suppose that there is a vertex $w\in E^0\backslash S$ appearing in the presentation of $a$.
 Since $w$ is connected to a cycle, any possible transformations of $w$ or its multiple would give a vertex on a cycle and subsequently any further transformations always contain a vertex on a cycle.
 Thus $a+b$ can't be transformed to $0$, and so $a\in M(S,w)$.

-The monoid isomorphism of (\ref{quowei}) (which is valid for any hereditary and saturated subset of $E$, of which $S$ is a particular case) is easy to check, and is left to the reader. \end{proof}
+The monoid isomorphism given in (\ref{quowei}) (which is valid for any hereditary subset of $E$, of which $S$ is a particular case) is easy to check, and is left to the reader. \end{proof}

 We can now establish the following corollary, which will be used to connect sandpile monoids to weighted Leavitt path algebras in Theorem~\ref{conicrit}.